-- Chocolate Banana Protein Smoothie
+- Chocolate Banana Protein Smoothie (with pea protein)

 - Strawberry Orange Mango Smoothie

-- Acai Original Smoothie Bowl
+- Acai Original

-- Acai Power Smoothie Bowl
+- Acai Power

-- Acai Superfood Smoothie Bowl
+- Acai Superfood

 Freeze (with ingredients; available at select locations)

-- Acai (oat milk (water, oat flour, oat fiber, natural flavor), acai puree (acai, citric acid), coconut milk (water, coconut, citric acid, ascorbic acid), monk fruit sweetener (erythritol, monk fruit extract), maple syrup, blueberry puree concentrate, pea protein, banana puree (banana, citric acid, ascorbic acid), lemon juice, sea salt)
+- Acai – oat milk (water, oat flour, oat fiber, natural flavor), acai puree (acai, citric acid), coconut milk (water, coconut, citric acid, ascorbic acid), monk fruit sweetener (erythritol, monk fruit extract), maple syrup, blueberry puree concentrate, pea protein, banana puree (banana, citric acid, ascorbic acid), lemon juice, sea salt

 - Chocolate Chip Cookie Crumble